How to get from Split to Dubrovnik

 Split to Dubrovnik by Day Trip

-Day tours from Split to Dubrovnik take a total of 12 hours.
-However, considering the distance between the 2 cities, you’ll most probably be able to spend just around 4 hours in Dubrovnik.
-That’s not enough time to really get to know this beautiful town, if you ask us.
+Day tours from Split to Dubrovnik take around 12 hours.
+However, considering the distance between the two cities, you’ll probably only get around 5 hours in Dubrovnik.
+That’s not enough time to really get to know this beautiful city if you ask us.

 Rooms Franica - Budget Friendly